axelmierczuk/malicious-url-detection/README.md

 *`Please note that a pypi package will be published in the future.
 For now, please follow the instructions bellow.`*

+*`IMPORTANT: Some users have reported not being able to install tensorflow==2.8.0.
+Please make sure your system meets the requirements [here](https://exerror.com/no-matching-distribution-found-for-tensorflow/)`*

 ```
 git clone https://github.com/axelmierczuk/malicious-url-detection.git
 cd malicious-url-detection